nicolasblancom/new_magento2_devilbox/README.md

 **Create new Magento 2 project**

-- Open to_copy/install_magento/<version>/auth.json and paste your magento marketplace keys to avoid beign asked for credentials when the install script does the 'composer create-project' part
+- Open `to_copy/install_magento/<version>/auth.json` and paste your magento marketplace keys to avoid beign asked for credentials when the install script does the `composer create-project` part
 - Execute `sudo ./01_magento2_create_new_local_project.sh -m exampleproject` and follow instructions
     - When it finishes, you will be given 2 command to execute.
 Just copy and paste them in a new shell
     - First command will enter devilbox php container